 Q.5.
 How is the concentration of hydronium ions (H3O+) affected when a solution of an acid is diluted?

 Q.1.
-You have two solutions, A and B. The pH of solution A is 6 and pH of solution B is 8.
+You have two solutions, A and B. The pH of solution A is 6, and the pH of solution B is 8.
 Which solution has more hydrogen ion concentration?
-Which of this is acidic and which one is basic?
+Which of this is acidic, and which one is basic?

 Q.2.
 What effect does the concentration of H+(aq) ions have on the nature of the solution?

 Ans.
-Concentration of H+(aq) can have a varied effect on the nature of the solution.
+The concentration of H+(aq) can have a varied effect on the nature of the solution.
 With an increase in H+ ion concentration, the solution becomes more acidic, while a decrease of H+ ion causes an increase in the basicity of the solution.